 3.)
 Optimize staffing: Amazon recently announced it plans to hire 80,000 seasonal workers.
 Having enough skilled workers across all points of the supply chain is key to handling the increased volume.
 This is also a balancing act of acquiring the best possible talent and keeping your bottom line intact.

 Adequate planning and optimized operations can make this hectic time of the year more manageable.
-For more information on how a 3PL can enhance your holiday and peak seasons, click here.
+Enhance your holiday and peak seasons with a 3PL.